claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/sections/themes.md

 For that case we create simple theme generator, you can find it in the link *"Create a new theme"* in platform parameters in administration section.
 There you can chose the colors to be used in a theme with a simple color picker.
 In section of *"more option"* you can change more that only colors.

-When you finish to customize your theme you can simply save it or preview it, this theme will be compile automaticaly and can be used instantly in the platform.
+When you finish to customize your theme you can simply save it or preview it, this theme will be compile automatically and can be used instantly in the platform.

 If you dont like the results of a theme, you can simply chose it in theme generator panel and click in delete button.